aws-kit/aws-kit/README.md

                         OPTIONAL.
 Configuration file.
 If not provided, then this app ignores otherparameters and simply generate a skeleton of config file.
   -f, --force           OPTIONAL.
-If force is not enabled, then when there are
+Force apply the change, even if the peering
-                        existing peering exists, regardless if they are active, then delete them and thenre-configure with the template definition.
+                        already exists.
   -a {apply,delete,plan}, --action {apply,delete,plan}
                         OPTIONAL. apply: Create or update peering setting to desired configuration.delete: Delete the peering